 After you update your primary name in SIS, that name will appear on your official transcript and diploma.
 You can view your unofficial transcript in SIS to make sure your new primary name is showing properly.

 As noted above, the name that appears on a student’s transcript and that is printed on a student’s diploma is the primary (legal) name from SIS.
-Students who have not yet updated their primary name in SIS and wish to use their preferred name on their transcript and diploma should contact the University Registrar’s Office at firstname.lastname@example.org or (434) 924-4122.
+Students who have not yet updated their primary name in SIS and wish to use their preferred name on their transcript and diploma should contact the University Registrar’s Office at email@example.com or (434) 924-4122 and they will explain what supporting documentation you will need to provide.

 Current computing IDs are generated in part using an individual’s initials, which can be a concern when name changes occur.
 Changing a computing ID is a complex process.
 A computing ID, for instance, cannot be changed comprehensively in every UVA system and historical data store.
 As such, a request to change a computing ID is not advisable.